Fresh Cut, Local Christmas Trees For Sale in the Minneapolis/St. Paul Metro

-Starting Thanksgiving week Wagners offer a premium selection of real Wisconsin grown Christmas trees including Fraser fir, Scotch pine, White pine and Balsam fir.
+Starting Thanksgiving week, Wagners offers a premium selection of real Wisconsin grown Christmas trees including Fraser fir, Scotch pine, White pine and Balsam fir.

 Christmas Tree Varieties in the Midwest